 Including meteorological data in STEM education is essential because it can be both dramatic and potentially harmful.
 Weather phenomena such as tsunamis, flash floods, and heatwaves can be frightening to students, but they also generate interest.
 Natural disasters like floods and tsunamis are particularly fascinating to younger students, who want to understand their causes, effects, and ways to stay safe.

 When seasons change or significant storms occur, teachers may notice an increase in students’ interest in weather-related topics.
 By showing time-lapse videos of visually appealing weather events, teachers can introduce science and math concepts in an engaging way.
-It is vital to take advantage of students’ enthusiasm and use weather as a teaching tool to explain complex concepts.
+It is vital to take advantage of students’ enthusiasm and use the weather as a teaching tool to explain complex concepts.

 3. Uniting learners